Traditional sales and marketing methods have failed to keep pace with the way modern B2B buyers purchase goods and services.

 That’s a loaded question.
 So “no forms” is pretty, what’s the word I’m looking for?
 Not a rhetorical question, but you know what I’m trying to say, right?

 DG: You need no forms because of the whole process that I think marketers got into this world of just abusing forms, right?
 And I’m not preaching to anybody;

 I remember one of the first things I did at Drift.

 I wanted to write an article about the Growth Marketing influencers you should follow on Twitter.
 And so, I made a Twitter list, I put it in a Google sheet, and I put a form behind it.

 And I said, “Hey!
-Do you want to get my list of 50 people to follow on Twitter?
+You want to get my list of 50 people to follow on Twitter?
 Put your email in here.”
 Like, that person’s not a lead.
 Right?